A Spatial-channel-temporal-fused Attention for Spiking Neural Networks

 For a more insightful analysis, we calculate the average confusion matrices of different SNN models on the DVS Gesture.
-The corresponding results are illustrated in Fig.~\ref{fig5}.
-Compared with the BL-SNN model, we find that the accuracies of nine gestures are improved for both the STFA-SNN and CTFA-SNN models.
-As expected, the SCTFA-SNN model exhibits much higher recognition rates for almost all classes (ten gestures) in comparison with the BL-SNN, and keeps the 100\% classification accuracy as that of other SNN models for the ``Left Hand CW'' [Fig.~\ref{fig5}].
-Indeed, the SCTFA-SNN model can achieve and maintain the best performance on eight gestures among all SNN models, thus leading to a more significant improvement in the performance on the DVS Gesture.
-Note that, in additional experiments, we also observe the similar results on both the SL-Animals-DVS and MNIST-DVS datasets (data not shown).
+The corresponding results are illustrated in Fig.~\ref{fig6}.
+Compared with the results of the BL-SNN model, we find that the accuracies of nine gestures are improved for both the STFA-SNN and CTFA-SNN models.
+As expected, the SCTFA-SNN model exhibits much higher recognition rates for almost all classes (ten gestures) in comparison with the BL-SNN model, and keeps the 100\% classification accuracy as that of the other SNN models for the ``Left Hand CW'' gesture [Fig.~\ref{fig6}].
+Indeed, the SCTFA-SNN model can achieve and maintain the best performance on eight gestures among the compared SNN models, thus leading to a significant improvement in the performance on the DVS Gesture.
+Note that, in additional experiments, we observe similar results on both the SL-Animals-DVS and MNIST-DVS datasets (data not shown).

-Overall, these findings indicate that the SCTFA module can help SNNs to exploit information in appropriate attention regions, thus equipping them with competitive performance for event stream classifications.
-In the following studies, we will further analyze both the role of critical hyperparameter and the superiority of the SCTFA-SNN model under different conditions.
+Overall, these findings indicate that the SCTFA module can help SNNs to exploit information in appropriate attention regions, thus equipping them with competitive performance for event stream classification tasks.
+In the following studies, we further analyze both the role of critical hyperparameter and the superiority of the SCTFA-SNN model under different conditions.